baccarnh/jeuFPC/README.md

-## circonstances to write this code:
+## Circonstances to write this code:

   As exercise for the fourth week in a python cours and to apply diffrents theories teached, we have to carry out a first project.
   We have to code the fishumi game using functions and loops.